-I was hoping a professional sports player from one of our four nationally-known sports teams: the Red Sox, the Patriots, the Bruins, or the Celtics, would be willing to finance my work but this has not happened.
-If someone knows one of these professional sports players who is also a faithful Catholic, I would appreciate a referral.
+I was hoping a faithful Catholic professional sports player from one of our four nationally-known sports teams: the Red Sox, the Patriots, the Bruins, or the Celtics, would be willing to finance my work but this has not happened.
+If you know any other professional sports players who are also faithful Catholics or any faithful Catholic philanthropists who would be willing to support my work, I would appreciate a referral.

 In addition, if anyone reading this can direct me to someone in the Framingham/Natick, Massachusetts area who would be willing to hire me on a full-time basis, a referral would be greatly appreciated.